khsu2000/florida-man-headline-generator/README.md

 This is a "Florida Man" headline generator.
 It uses headlines scraped from various news sources as training data for a n-grams language model.
 By running n_grams_lm.py, a user opens up an interactive mode with options like adding custom training headlines, generating headlines in bulk, or playing a guessing quiz.

+## Overview
+There are two main components to this project:
+* scrapers (python files in /scrapers)
+* the interactive program (n_grams_lm.py)

+Each source has its own scraper.
+The scrapers use Selenium python and BeautifulSoup to extract Florida Man articles from three sources: Local 10 news, CBS Miami, and a dedicated Florida Man website.
+They use pandas dataframes to keep track of news headlines and corresponding article links before saving the data to .csv files.

+The interactive program itself can be broken down into headline generation and user interaction.
+The program first starts by initially training the language model with the data from the included scrapers and a default value of n=2 (it can also take in a random seed from the user before this).
+It then internally tracks the language model (stored as a dictionary) and the training data used (stored as a pandas dataframe).
+After the initial training, the program enters a loop where it takes commands from the user.

+The full list of commands are as follows:
+* Change the value of n and retrain the model
+* Generate a batch of headlines (with the option to save to .txt file)
+* Add a custom headline to the training data and retrain the model
+* Clear all custom user headlines
+* Inspect what .csv files are included in the training data (this option includes the abilities to add other .csv files or remove .csv files from the training data)
+* Play a guessing game where the user has to guess if a headline is generated or genuine.

 ## Prerequisites
 To just run n_grams_lm.py, you need numpy and pandas.
 However, it does need access to the training data, which is contained inside scrapers/training_data/.
 Make sure that scrapers/training_data/ stays in the same directory as n_grams_lm.py.